bullet-train-co/bullet_train-core/bullet_train/docs/upgrades.md

 ### 5. Merge in the newest stuff from Bullet Train and resolve any merge conflicts.

-Each version of the starter repo is tagged, so you can merge in the tag from the upstread repo.
+Each version of the starter repo is tagged, so you can merge in the tag from the upstream repo.

 ```
 git merge v1.4.1